-In addition, to keep me and others safe, I pledge to:

-- Wear a face mask or the appropriate PPE while in public spaces, on school grounds, and at all school sponsored activities. - Practice physical distancing as required by the District. - Frequently wash and/or sanitize my hands. - Keep my personal space, shared common space, and my belongings clean. - Practice cough and sneeze etiquette.
+5. In addition, to keep myself and others safe, I pledge to: Wear a face mask or the appropriate PPE in all public spaces.
+Practice physical distancing as required by the District. ☐ Frequently wash and/or sanitize my hands. ☐ Keep my personal space, shared common space, and my belongings clean. ☐ Practice cough and sneeze etiquette.